desktop/desktop/docs/technical/editor-integration.md

 ## Linux

-The source for the editor integration on macOS is found in [`app/src/lib/editors/linux.ts`](https://github.com/desktop/desktop/blob/master/app/src/lib/editors/linux.ts).
+The source for the editor integration on Linux is found in [`app/src/lib/editors/linux.ts`](https://github.com/desktop/desktop/blob/master/app/src/lib/editors/linux.ts).

 These editors are currently supported: